seancorfield/honeysql/doc/postgresql.md

 directly in HoneySQL 2.x although a few things have a slightly different syntax.

+If you are using JSON with PostgreSQL, you will probably try to pass Clojure data structures as values into your HoneySQL DSL -- but HoneySQL will see those vectors as function calls and hash maps as SQL statements, so you need to tell HoneySQL not to do that.
+There are two possible approaches:

+1. Use named parameters (e.g., `[:param :myval]`) instead of having the values directly in the DSL structure and then pass `{:params {:myval some-json}}` as part of the options in the call to `format`, or
+2. Use `[:lift ..]` wrapped around any structured values which tells HoneySQL not to interpret the vector or hash map value as a DSL: `[:lift some-json]`.

 ## Upsert

 Upserting data is relatively easy in PostgreSQL